Anxiety Disorders and Anxiety Attacks

 Anxiety is the body’s natural response to danger, an automatic alarm that goes off when you feel threatened, under pressure, or are facing a stressful situation.

-Do your symptoms indicate an anxiety disorder?
+Do you have an anxiety disorder?

 - Are you constantly tense, worried, or on edge?